Trump Announces Ban on Transgender People in U.S. Military

 Transgender service members have been able to serve openly in the military since last year, when former Defense Secretary Ash Carter ended the ban.

 Military chiefs recently announced a delay on allowing transgender people from enlisting.
-But transgender troops are already serving openly in the military.- Developing story.
+But transgender troops are already serving openly in the military.

+Matt Thorn, executive director of OutServe-SLDN, which represents the LGBT population in the military, told the Associated Press that thousands have been serving in the U.S. armed forces without causing any issues.

+“It’s an absolute absurdity and another overstep,” Thorn said.
+He threatened legal action if Wednesday’s decision is not reversed.